-- Judge whether simulation can be a useful both an analysis tool for predicting the effects of 1. changes to existing systems. - 2.
-Identify the major capabilities and limitations of discrete-event simulation for modeling types of systems - Define a simulation model for a practical business scenario.
-3. - Describe the generation of random number, input modeling, output analysis and comparison 4. of alternative system - 5.
+This C Course will enable students to: 1.
+Judge whether simulation can be a useful both an analysis tool for predicting the effects of changes to existing systems.
+2. Identify the major capabilities and limitations of discrete-event simulation for modeling types of systems 3.
+Define a simulation model for a practical business scenario.
+4. Describe the generation of random number, input modeling, output analysis and comparison of alternative system 5.
 Determine the appropriate simulation model to solve any real-world problems.
-UNIT - I